Random header image at pruneau

 The medium seems a little over the hill at the moment.
-Sure you may have invested in building, maintaining, and cleansing a prospect and customer list.
-But the idea of sending them emails about your products, services, news or commentary is just becoming a little irrelevant.
+Sure, you may have invested in building, maintaining, and cleansing a prospect and customer list.
+But the idea of sending them emails about your products, services, news or commentary might just be considered a bit irrelevant given the emergence of social media and it’s new reach and influence.

 If you can instantly broadcast any value that you offer to a community that has “opted-in” to your network or group, why would you invest the time, resources and expense to create and deploy an email message with the risk of:

-Social media appears to be doing a much more effective job in delivering a marketers value to the people interested in it.
-That’s because the receivers of the content can share it, link off it or comment on it — all while seeing what others in the community have to say at the same time.
+Social media appears to be doing a much more effective job in delivering marketers value to the people interested in it.
+That’s because the receivers of the content can share it, link off it or comment on it—all while seeing what others in the community have to say at the same time.

-Who cares about a SPAM compliant lists, SPAM filters, firewalls, email PUSH providers and monitoring post deployment reporting.
+Who cares about SPAM compliant lists, SPAM filters, firewalls, email PUSH providers and monitoring post-deployment reporting.
 You can eliminate all of that and gain the even more valuable benefit of raising your internet visibility and search results ranking with social media.

 Paul-